Help & FAQs

 Yes.
 All personal data is handled in full compliance with GDPR.
 We only collect what is necessary to deliver services and improve user experience.
 Confidentiality is a top priority, especially in individual support.

-The Open Call will remain open until 2028, allowing organisations to apply for support throughout the duration of the programme.
+The widerAdvance Facility will remain available until 2028, allowing eligible organisations to apply for tailored support throughout the duration of the project.

 More detailed information can be found on the dedicated Open Call page, where you’ll find guidelines, eligibility criteria, and the application process.